-Australia’s Solar Battery Rebates by State and Federal
+Australia’s Solar Battery Rebates by State and Federal + Calculator

-Last Update: 07 May 2025
+Last Update: 12 June 2025

 Solar energy has become an essential part of the Australian energy landscape, and many homeowners are looking into solar battery storage to maximise their energy savings and independence.
 Adding a solar battery to your system allows you to store excess solar energy, use it at night, and protect your home from rising energy costs.
 Various solar battery rebates and incentives are available across Australia to support this shift.